microsoft/TemplateStudio/docs/WinUI/projectTypes/menubar.md

 The menu initially shows two entries, File and Views.
 Pages are added to the Views menu entry, Settings Page to the file entry.
 Once the project is created you can redistribute or create new menu entries as convenient.

 This project contains a top menu bar with File and Views menu entries and a Blank canvas to show your views.
-The project includes navigation methods to show views five different ways:
+The project includes navigation methods to show views in three different ways:

 - Update view
 - Navigate